 In using the Data Mapper, we first load a Source Format.

-And then drag and drop those values onto the pre-populated MISMO Target format.
+And then drag & drop those values onto the pre-populated MISMO Target format.
 The result is W3C compliant XSLT.

 Finally, the Transport component is the mirror image of the Listener.
 It allows us to configure a Transport Type in accordance with the connectivity protocol that the Target System allows.